DigitalPenguin1/ClassicFishingCompanion/README.md

 ### Minimap button missing?
 - Type `/cfc` to open the UI
-- Check Settings tab to show the minimap button
+- Check the Settings tab to show the minimap button
 - Try `/reload` to reset UI

 ### Stats HUD not showing?
 - Right-click the minimap button to toggle HUD
-- Check the "Show Stats HUD" option in Settings tab
+- Check the "Show Stats HUD" option in the Settings tab
 - Make sure HUD isn't positioned off-screen (reset position in Settings)

 ### Buff timer not showing?